-ignorance of the [securities] law is no excuse.

-securities laws:

-- 1: prospective investors must receive all relevant information before investing.
-[S1 etc.] - 2: if you have been defrauded, you should receive compensation. [class action lawsuits] - 3: insider information for publicly traded stocks is illegal and results in prison. [no excuses]

-securities act of 1933

-created as the stock market crash in the 20s created the great depression laws set by act are governed by the sec laws haven't really changed since then securities exchange act of 1934 laws on inside information investment company act of 1940 regulates pools of capital including vc....although vc firms aren't that regulated by the sec and neither are hedge funds.

-investment advisor act of 1940

-laws for brokers and banks
+ignorance of the [securities] law is no excuse. www.tiny.cc/chris74 securities laws: 1: prospective investors must receive all relevant information before investing.
+[S1 etc.] 2: if you have been defrauded, you should receive compensation. [class action lawsuits] 3: insider information for publicly traded stocks is illegal and results in prison. [no excuses] securities act of 1933 created as the stock market crash in the 20s created the great depression laws set by act are governed by the sec laws haven't really changed since then securities exchange act of 1934 laws on inside information investment company act of 1940 regulates pools of capital including vcalthough vc firms aren't that regulated by the sec and neither are hedge funds. investment advisor act of 1940 laws for brokers and banks